Search

 Bloody Diarrhea in Labrador

-There are two main types of bloody diarrhea or stool in Labradors and other dogs:
+There are two main types of bloody diarrhea in canines:

 Hematochezia is bloody diarrhea or stool that happens due to bleeding in the colon or the lower digestive system.
 The blood has a bright red color.